How to Choose between Antarctica and the Arctic

 So, you would like to treat your friends or family to a polar cruise?
 Then you already know, experiences make the best gifts.
 But you may be wondering, which polar region should I choose?
 Which is better, the Arctic or Antarctica?
 All the polar cruise itineraries offered by Poseidon Expeditions offer incredible scenery, amazing wildlife-viewing and mind-blowing excursions.

 Anyone with the spirit of adventure and an appreciation for wild nature will have the time of their lives in either region.
-However, there are some important differences between the
+However, there are some important differences between the Arctic and Antarctica to consider.
+In making a decision, it will be helpful to understand the special characteristics and unique “personality” of each region.

 A remote wilderness of ice surrounded by tempestuous seas, the White Continent is a world apart from the usual cruise destinations.
 Even the port of embarkation is a considerable distance away for most travelers.
 And the infamous Drake Passage can be off-putting to some.
 But Antarctica is well worth the time and effort needed to get there.
 Once the journey and introduction are made, Antarctica is not shy or reserved with its rewards.
 Bold landscapes positively overwhelm the senses with their grandeur.
 Beautiful ice features, such as enormous icebergs and cascading glaciers, are omnipresent.